Kinematic Mapping of Giant Arcs: A New Method to Locate Lensing Critical Curves: Introduction

 In this work, we exploit kinematic information to measure critical curve locations, and consider the Dragon Arc in Abell 370 as an excellent case study.
-Our empirical approach will complement extensive global lens modeling campaigns~\citep{Zitrin2013lensingmodel,William_v4.1_model,Lagattuta2017A370LensModelMUSE,Bufflomodel,Gledhill2024Abell370LensModelCANUCS,Diego2025arXiv250611207D,Eid2025Abell370LensModelFramework}, whose results typically depend on the choice of astrometric lensing constraints as well as lens mass parameterization.
+Our empirical approach complements extensive global lens modeling efforts~\citep{Zitrin2013lensingmodel,William_v4.1_model,Lagattuta2017A370LensModelMUSE,Bufflomodel,Gledhill2024Abell370LensModelCANUCS,Diego2025arXiv250611207D,Eid2025Abell370LensModelFramework}, whose results typically depend on the choice of astrometric constraints as well as lens mass parameterization.
 With medium resolution ($R\simeq3000$) integral field spectroscopy, the line-of-sight velocity across the lensed arc, which reflects rotation of the galaxy, can be measured from strong nebular emission lines such as H$\alpha$, H$\beta$, [O II]$\lambda\lambda$3726,3728 and [O III]$\lambda\lambda$4959,5007.
-Compared to stellar photospheric emissions, nebular lines are spatially smoother, and are measurable throughout the entire region of interest.
+Compared to stellar photospheric emissions, nebular lines are spatially smoother, and are measurable throughout the entire region of interest (ROI).
+This source-redshift line selection makes the kinematic observables less susceptible to foreground/background light contamination than broad-band surface brightness morphologies, for which source and cluster emissions are projected onto the same image.
 Since a static gravitational lens does not change the photon wavelength, the line-of-sight velocity profile exhibits a rough mirror symmetry on both sides of the critical curve along the direction of arc elongation.
 This general behavior reveals the true location of the critical curve independently of lens mapping far from it.

-While kinematic mapping is a widely practiced technique to study gas dynamics in giant arcs~\citep[e.g.][]{Girard2019AlmaMusekinematics, DiTeodoro2018SNRefsdalhost, Patricio2018KinematicMappingMUSE}, a much smaller body of works have used kinematic information to constrain lens models~\citep{Young2022IFU3DLensReconstruction} and in particular the behaviors of critical curves.
+While kinematic mapping is a widely practiced technique to study gas dynamics in giant arcs~\citep[e.g.][]{Girard2019AlmaMusekinematics, DiTeodoro2018SNRefsdalhost, Patricio2018KinematicMappingMUSE}, a much smaller body of works have used kinematic information to constrain lens models~\citep{Young2022IFU3DLensReconstruction} and in particular the behavior of critical curves.
 Focusing on a promising target for the science of highly magnified stars, we apply this method to the Dragon Arc, analyze archival Very Large Telescope (VLT)/Multi-Unit Spectroscopic Explorer (MUSE) data, and assess the potential of using the JWST/NIRSpec integral field unit (IFU).